3D-MODELER-NSAC/github-slideshow/_posts/0000-01-02-3D-MODELER-NSAC.md

  diseño : título de la diapositiva
- : "¡ Bienvenido a nuestra segunda diapositiva! "
+ : "¡ Welcome to our second slide! "
 ---
 Tu texto ¡
 Use the left arrow to come back!